 The defense post sits at the center of De la Espriella‘s plan to align more closely with Washington.
 The incoming government has said it intends to join a United States-led anti-crime coalition, sometimes billed as a “Shield of the Americas,” from the day it takes office.

 For foreign residents, nothing changes before the August 7 inauguration.
-The appointment is a signal about tone and direction, not a new rule, and the practical advice remains to keep paperwork current and watch how the full cabinet takes shape.
+The appointment is a signal about tone and direction, not a new rule, and the advice remains to keep paperwork current and watch how the full cabinet takes shape.

 Who is the new Colombia defense minister?